 I know and I believe it was my fault as I was too busy making a living, but what can I do?
 I had to!
 Her dad left us when she was seven, and ever since then, I had been working double to make sure she gets the same opportunity as other kids.
 I don’t want her to pity herself and feel the absence of her dad.

-Her adviser and I then discussed the things we could do to help my daughter, and I really appreciated her concern.
-She advised me about bringing my daughter to teenage counseling.
+Her adviser and I then discussed the things we can do to help my daughter, and I really appreciated her concern.
+She advised me about bringing my daughter to teen counseling.
 Maybe she could benefit from it.
-I listened to her and browsed the internet for teen counseling.
+I listened to her and browsed the internet for adolescentcounseling.
 I read through every therapist profile until I thought I found the best person to help my daughter.
 We then visited the clinic and right there and then, the therapist and I set our expectations, and to my relief, I thought that was it.

 I Expect Teen Counseling To Help My Daughter: